Building sustainable, inclusive, digital economy must take centre stage: Delhi LG on new masterplan | Science-Environment

 Lt Governor Anil Baijal on Wednesday said Delhi's master plan 2041 will be notified this year and asserted that building a sustainable, inclusive, resilient, green and digital economy must take centre stage in the vision for the city's development.

-Addressing the CII Delhi State Annual Session 2021-22, he also said for the first time provisions for night-time economy has been included in Delhi's masterplan, which is a ''critical intervention'' that can lead to several positive results.
+Addressing the CII Delhi State Annual Session 2021-22 on the theme 'Building Better Delhi: Vision 2047', he also said for the first time provisions for night-time economy has been included in Delhi's masterplan, which is a ''critical intervention'' that can lead to several positive results.

 ''It can support economic activities that can thrive at night, such as cultural recreational activities, logistics, certain industries.
 This would also help in staggered work timings and therefore reduce congestion in streets,'' he said.